mcarr-and/go-gin-marshalling/docs/Grafana-Helm-Prometheus-Configmap-Dashboards.md

 ## Remove the inputs

-Remove all the blocks below.
+Remove all the json blocks below.

 ```json
   "__inputs": [],